denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # In both cases, the execution of denyhosts works correctly.
 # Simply using the service method will prevent errors from occurring by saying that there are no execution levels or lsb problems.
 # The service file must be added to /etc/systemd/system/denyhosts.service rather than adding it to /etc/init.d.
-# Adding to / etc / systemd / system will allow denyhosts services to start working with the systemctl start denyhosts command.
+# Adding to /etc/systemd/system/ will allow denyhosts services to start working with the systemctl start denyhosts command.
-sudo cp /usr/share/denyhosts/denyhosts.service /etc/systemd/system/

-cd ~
-sudo mv denyhosts /usr/share/
 cd /usr/share/denyhosts/
-sudo cp denyhosts.py /usr/sbin/
+sudo cp /usr/share/denyhosts/denyhosts.service /etc/systemd/system/denyhosts.service
-# In the tutorial used initially, denyhosts.py was copied to the /usr/bin directory, but, synchronization seems to work only if I put it in /usr/sbin/.
-# Reload the daemons to use updated values in the event of a change in the configuration of the proposed paths : systemctl daemon-reload
-# Also reload the service : systemctl restart denyhosts

 ###############################################
 # Think of the editor, need to be confirmed ! #